RoundRobinHood/gaming-beef/README.md

 1. Run `npm install` to install dependencies.
 2. Use `npm run dev` to start the development server with nodemon.
-3. Add your own route handlers and middleware as needed.

 ## Team Members
 - Brian Felgate 600504